Immigration and Border Management

 • Migration and Border Management Assessments

 The IOM Migration and Border Management Assessment Framework provides a complete overview of the migration management structure of the surveyed country and thus allows us to properly identify genuine development needs and requirements.
 The assessments cover political, administrative, regulatory and operational frameworks, and information management systems.
 This approach has proved to be very effective in providing a baseline of current capacity, ensuring that activities are not duplicated, but also in attracting potential donors and providing assurance that their funds are being properly targeted towards genuine needs and will achieve maximum impact.
-These assessments have been carried out in Burkina Faso, Congo, Côte d’Ivoire, Guinea, Mauritania, Mali and Nigeria.
+These assessments have been carried out in Burkina Faso, Chad, Congo, Côte d’Ivoire, Ghana, Guinea, Mauritania, Mali, Niger and Nigeria.

 • Migration Information and Data Analysis System

 IOM has developed its own border management information system.
-The Migrant Information and Data Analysis System (MIDAS) is software that enables States to collect, process and record migrants’ information for the purpose of identification, authentification, data collection and analysis.
+The Migrant Information and Data Analysis System (MIDAS) is software that enables States to collect, process and record migrants’ information for the purpose of identification, authentication, data collection, and analysis.
 It can collect biographic and biometric data, at border points and in non-border settings.
 It helps to better monitor migrant patterns and to shape and influence migration and border management policies.

 • Renovation / Border-posts construction

 IOM assists States in assessing and improving the integrity of their identity documents, especially travel documents, and related issuance and management systems, with a focus on effective, robust and internationally compliant processes.
 Border management officials in many countries of the region have also benefitted from the IOM’s specific training curriculum on travel document inspection and use of associated equipment, supported by IOM’s flagship training tool in this field: the Passport Examination Procedures Manual, available in nine languages.
+This reinforcement takes place in Benin, Burkina Faso, Cabo Verde, Central African Republic, Chad, Côte d'Ivoire, Gabon, the Gambia, Ghana, Guinea, Mali, Mauritania, Niger, Nigeria, Senegal, and Togo.

 • Migration and Border Management Trainings